nus-cs2103-AY2122S2/ip/docs/README.md

 3. Copy the file to a folder you want to use as the home folder for PinkPandaBot.
 4. (Either) Double-click on the file to start the app.
-5. (OR) open terminal, cd into folder with PinkPandaBot.jar and enter the following command java -jar PinkPandaBot.jar
+5. (OR) Open terminal, cd into folder with PinkPandaBot.jar and enter the following command 'java -jar PinkPandaBot.jar'

 ## Features
 - Listing all tasks: `list`